Azrenbeth/rust-synapse-compress-state/README.md

 Note that building requires quite a lot of memory and out of memory errors might not be obvious.
 It's reccomended you only build these tools on machines with at least 2GB of RAM

+## Auto Compressor skips chunks when running on already compressed room

+If you delete the `state_compressor_state` or `state_compressor_progress` tables from the database, the compressor will attempt to compress from the start again.
+With certain config options this will lead to lots of warnings of the form: `The compressor tried to increase the number of rows in ...`

+To fix this ensure that the chunk_size is set to at least the L1 level size (so if the level sizes are "100,50,25" then the chunk_size should be at least 100)

+Note: if the level sizes being used when rerunning are different to when run previously this may lead to less efficient compression and thus chunks being skipped

+## Compressor is trying to increase the number of rows

+Backfilling can lead to issues with compression.
+The auto_compressor will skip chunks it can't reduce the size of and so this should help jump over the backfilled state_groups, but otherwise there's not much that can be done.

+To examine the state_group heirarchy run the manual tool on a room with the `-g` option